 The resourceType attribute is set to the announced variant of the original resource (see Table 6.3.4.2.1-1).

 The Hosting CSE shall not include a Primitive Profile Identifier parameter in the CREATE request primitive even if one is included in the received CREATE request.

+If an attribute that is to be announced has an identifier type (i.e. CSE-ID, AE-ID, resource identifier), the Hosting CSE shall convert the value of this attribute to an identifier format (see oneM2M TS-0001 [6] table 7.2-1) required by the announcement target CSE(s) where the CREATE Request will be sent to (step 1a or 1b).

 Perform the following steps for each new item (announcement target) in the announceTo attribute list: